-Women, Gender, and Sexuality Studies is an interdisciplinary program that places women and other minoritized groups in all their diversity at the center of inquiry and examines how gender and sexuality influences our personal identities, cultural and artistic expressions, social arrangements, political and economic systems, and our ways of knowing and understanding the world.
+Women, Gender, and Sexuality Studies is an interdisciplinary program that places women and other marginalized groups in all their diversity at the center of inquiry and examines how gender and sexuality influences our personal identities, cultural and artistic expressions, social arrangements, political and economic systems, and ways of knowing and understanding the world.
 The Bachelor of Arts in Women, Gender, and Sexuality (WGS) is organized around the following areas of concentration: feminist activism, theory, and methods of inquiry; women and other peoples as subjects of study within multicultural and global contexts; and multiple fields of difference, experience, and identity related to gender and sexuality.
 Through courses taught in these and other areas across many disciplines, as well as opportunities for internship experiences and/or independent research, students will be able to:

 - Demonstrate creative problem-solving skills;

 - Analyze through interdisciplinary perspectives the intersections of social inequality, such as: gender, sexuality, race, ethnicity, cultural identity, nationality, class, age, and ability;

 - Identify examples of institutional, social, political, and personal patterns of privilege and discrimination in everyday, lived experiences;

 - Reflect on changes in how they evaluate the social and intellectual contributions of minoritized groups;

 - Engage in analysis or work that is orientated toward social justice change.